Wildcat (Ted Grant): Earth-Two

 Ted Grant first donned the Wildcat costume in Sensation Comics #1 (January 1942), the same issue in which Mister Terrific premiered.

 Wildcat's origin is chronicled in Sensation Comics #1 as well as Secret Origins #3 (1973) and All-Star Squadron Annual #1 (1982).
 Henry Grant vowed on his baby son's crib that the child would not grow up afraid of life, so he encouraged his son to participate in sports.
-Orphaned during the Great Depression, Ted Grant found himself unemployed in the big city.
-One night, he saved "Socker" Smith, the heavyweight boxing champion, from a mugging.
-"Socker" took Ted under his wing, and soon Ted became a heavyweight boxing champion in his own right.
+Orphaned during the Great Depression, Ted becomes a heavyweight boxing champion.
 He also became tangled unknowingly in his manager's sinister plans.
 His mentor "Socker" Smith was killed by Grant's managers Flint and Skinner who used a syringe, loaded with poison, in a boxing glove.
 The dose was only intended to slow down Smith, but the duo misjudged the potency.
 When Grant was arrested for the crime, Flint and Skinner, afraid that he might know what had really happened, arranged for the young fighter to be killed.
 Grant escaped the attempt and survived, but the policemen with him were killed.
 As a result, he became a fugitive.
 Later, he came upon a child who had been robbed of his Green Lantern comic.
-The boy, describing the mystery-man Green Lantern, inspired Grant to create the costume of a large black cat.
+The boy, describing the mystery-man Green Lantern, inspired Grant to create a cat-themed costume.
 He took the name Wildcat and vowed to clear his name.
 He brought Flint and Skinner to justice; the criminals were forced to confess, clearing Grant's name, and obtaining justice for Smith.
 Using the identity of Wildcat, Grant continued to fight crime.

-By issue #4, Wildcat had a custom motorbike, the Cat-o-Cycle and a comedy sidekick named Stretch Skinner.
+By issue #4, Wildcat had a custom motorbike, the "Cat-o-Cycle", and a comedy sidekick named Stretch Skinner.

 In the pages of All Star Comics, Wildcat had a few adventures as a member of the Justice Society of America (JSA).
 In the 1980s, when the All-Star Squadron was published, it created a retroactive continuity in which the majority of WWII mystery-men interacted with each other.
 Wildcat had a place as a member of that conglomeration of heroes as well.
-The 1970s run of All Star Comics (1976–1979) had Wildcat play a central role as a JSA member.
-In the story arc, which saw Green Lantern go berserk, and Commissioner Bruce Wayne issue arrest warrants for the JSA, it was Wildcat's ability to look fear in the face that allowed him to defeat the real mastermind of the disaster: the second Psycho-Pirate.
+The 1970s run of All Star Comics (1976–1979) had Wildcat play a central role as a JSA member, where he defeats Psycho-Pirate.

-In 1985, during the Crisis on Infinite Earths, Ted's legs were shattered by an out-of-control Red Tornado and he was told he would never walk again.
-He soon discovered that his goddaughter Yolanda Montez had recently become the second Wildcat.